DominikN/docs_new/docs/tutorials/ros-projects/security-guard-robot.md

 enable_console_output: true
 ```

-And that's all - we don't have to change nothing more, now we need to create launch file for oure network.
+And that's all - we don't have to change nothing more, now we need to create launch file for our network.
 In launch directory create new file called darknet_yolo_simulation_only.launch
 ```
 $ roscd rosbot_patrol_simulation
 $ cd launch